8foldrepo/RF_Balance_Profound/README.md

 Application for operation of the wet test fixture using python

+Instructions assume Windows 10 or 11 64 bit

 (intended to recreate the functionality of existing labview code)

 ## Setup instructions (End user)
 1. Download and unzip the portable application from this link https://mega.nz/file/8aNzVbKQ#hzP-9tZhzt5WqmiHCRWF9BR1s1X9-3Ggz3las2fSveo
+2. Double click the setup_user_pc.bat script and let it run.
+Reboot your PC afterwards
-2. With the help of a technician or remote support from the manufacturer, use the config editor to configure the system settings
+3. With the help of a technician or remote support from the manufacturer, use the config editor to configure the system settings
-3. Double click the EXE to run
+4. Double click the EXE to run

 ## SETUP INSTRUCTIONS (Development)